-Being held at the India Habitat Centre, New Delhi from October 10-12, 2025, Global Wildlife Fair (GWF) is a pioneering event that unites diverse global and local stakeholders from the fields of wildlife conservation and responsible tourism, including NGOs, community groups, private organisations, government departments, and individuals of all ages.
+Being held at the India Habitat Centre, New Delhi from October 10-12, 2025, Global Wildlife Fair (GWF) is a pioneering ecotourism and wildlife conservation conclave that seeks to bring diverse global and local stakeholders in these fields together – including NGOs, community groups, private organisations, government departments, and individuals of all ages.

 WHY WE’RE NEEDED